eoiny/your-portfolio/README.md

 ## Come on, it's too simple!
 Yes indeed, but the idea is learn to work together and use Git & Github.
 Don't worry, there will be more complex projects later on! :)

-## What languages can we use?
+## What languages will we use?
 No!
-We'll start with HTML, CSS and Javascript.
+We'll start with pure HTML, pure CSS and pure Javascript.
+No frameworks.
 The website must be compatible with most modern browsers (and Internet Explorer from verion 9) and responsive (adaptable to mobile devices).
+Iw you learn HTML, CSS or Javascript, you might find it a bit difficult but I really suggest you to participate and ask any question you have (there is no stupid question) because working on a project, making tons of mistakes and collaborating with people is the best way to learn!

 ## Let's leave the Master in peace for the time being...
 I would suggest that we leave the master for the moment and that we create our own branch, and we'll merge later on.